iotaledger/iota-wiki/internal/participate/contribute-to-wiki/for_tws/mechanics.md

 ## Names

-Always use a personal or brand name in its owner's preferred spelling:
+Always write a personal or brand name in its owner's preferred spelling:

 Good: